 You are always welcome to contact us if you want to know more about the breed, our dogs and/or are interested in knowing about our puppy plans.
-The first contact can be either by e-mail, direct message/text message or by phone.
+The first contact can be either by e-mail or direct message/text message.

 Once we have established connection, both parties have the possibility to determine whether we are a good match, i.e. whether we are the right breeder for you and whether you are the right buyer for one of our puppies.